jiracipika/VMwareHardenedLoaderGPU/README.md

 ## TODO

-VMware virtual graphic card information could be detected by querying DXGI interface, which could be modified by editing graphic driver files.
+**VMware virtual graphic card information could be detected by querying DXGI interface, which could be modified by editing graphic driver files.** completed via hook and intercept calls to the IDXGIAdapter::GetDesc from DXGI, will not provide full solution for obvious reasons.